Euro Manganese Inc.: Euro Manganese's Chvaletice Project Designated a Strategic Project under the EU's Critical Raw Materials Act

-VANCOUVER, British Columbia, March 25, 2025 (GLOBE NEWSWIRE) -- Euro Manganese Inc. (TSX-V and ASX: EMN; OTCQB: EUMNF; Frankfurt: E06) (the "Company") today announced that the Chvaletice Manganese Project (the "Chvaletice Project" or the "Project") has been designated a Strategic Project under the European Union's Critical Raw Materials Act ("CRMA").
+Vancouver, British Columbia--(Newsfile Corp. - April 1, 2025) - Euro Manganese Inc. (TSXV: EMN) (ASX: EMN) (OTCQB: EUMNF) (FSE: E06) (the "Company") today announced that the Chvaletice Manganese Project (the "Chvaletice Project" or the "Project") has been designated a Strategic Project under the European Union's Critical Raw Materials Act ("CRMA").

 Highlights